Tendons of the Foot

 - Eversion (turning the foot outward): The main tendons for this are the Peroneal tendons (longus and brevis).

-There are other tendons which help to control the movements of the toes.
-The big toe has strong and large tendon which control flexion and extension.
+Other tendons help to control the movements of the toes.
+The big toe has a strong and large tendon that controls flexion and extension.

 Tearing any of the tendons of the foot can be very painful.
 There may be trauma associated with a torn tendon of the foot.
-Ligaments sprains are more common but severe injuries may involve both.
-To learn more about ankle sprains, go to this VIDEO.
+Ligaments sprains are more common, but severe injuries may involve both.

 A complete tear of a tendon may limit the ability to walk.
 For example, if the Achilles tendon in the back of the foot tears, there is nothing to limit forward motion over the foot, which may prevent standing at all.